Smurphy1398/smurphy1398/README.md

 | Linux, Apache, MySQL, PHP, Web App Development | <a href="https://google.com">LAMP Stack Project</a>|
 | AWS Cloud Development Sandboxing        | <a href="https://google.com">AWS Cloud Development Project</a>|

-## Tools
+## Tools / Skills
-This is a list of various tools and software that I have experience using and applying to various projects with in my eduaction and overall information technology journy.
+This is a list of various tools and skills that I have experience using and applying to various projects with in my eduaction and overall information technology journy.
  - Linux (Ubuntu, Kali)
  - Oracle VirtualBox
+ - VMware
  - Python
+ - Java
+ - HTML
+ - CSS
+ - PHP
  - Apache Software
  - Wireshark
  - Nmap
  - Amazon EC2
+ - GCP
+ - Azure
  - MySQL

 ## Certifications